wgmyers/mal/impls/ruby-wgm/NOTES.md

 I thought it was because def! was returning item,env and not nil,env, so anything using def and recursion was bugging out.
-But that means def! returns the wrong thing now, and having fixed further bugs from other tests, restoring a return of item,env does not after all trigger and infinite loop.
+But that means def! returns the wrong thing now, and having fixed further bugs from other tests, restoring a return of item,env does not after all trigger an infinite loop.

 Remaining non-optional bug is that def! fn*s don't nest properly?